Node.js Async Iterators: for await...of, Streams, and Backpressure

 events.on()

 events.on(emitter, eventName, options) returns an AsyncIterator that yields arrays of event arguments.
-Every time the emitter fires the named event, the iterator produces the event's arguments as an array:
+Every time the emitter fires the named event, the iterator produces the arguments from that event as one array:

 const ee = new EventEmitter();